luvit/luv/README.md

 ### process_kill(process, [signal])

 Kill a child process.
-If no signal is specefied, then it will default to `SIGTERM`.
+If no signal is specified, then it will default to `SIGTERM`.

 The signal can be either an interger or a string like `"SIGTERM"`.